cdiaz-fl/global_jam_2022/README.md

 ## Concept
 The theme chosen for the GGJ 2022 was **duality**.
 Our game focuses on the split that social media create in individuals.
-With the excuse of bringing people together, social media push individuals to showing another face of themselves
+With the excuse of bringing people together, social media push individuals to nurture another version of themselves which is not resonance with their true spirit.
+Individuals become users that are torn between two conflicting worlds.